striblab/weather-experiments/satellite/README.md

 The big dependency for working with this stuff is [GDAL](http://edc.occ-data.org/goes16/gdal/).
 But not just any GDAL.
 You need GDAL that can also work with NetCDF files, which can only be installed by following [obscure incantations](https://varunpant.com/posts/gdal-2-on-mac-with-homebrew).

-You'll also need ffmpeg to make movies (`brew install ffmpeg`) and ghostscript to handle image conversion.
+You'll also need ffmpeg to make movies (`brew install ffmpeg`) and imagemagick to handle image conversion.

 ## Notes

-Working with satellite images seems to require knowing a bunch of obscure acronyms and factoids about how satellites work.
+Working with satellite images seems to require knowing a bunch of obscure factoids about how satellites work.
 Some random important things to know are:

   * Data is natively represented in raster form using NetCDF files, which are like special GeoTIFFs for scientists.
 These can easily be converted to normal GeoTIFFs [using GDAL](http://edc.occ-data.org/goes16/gdal/).
-  * The native satellite projection is super weird because images are taken from spaaaaaace.
+  * The native satellite projection is weird because images are taken from spaaaaaace.
 Directions for projecting the images into a more familiar form are [here](http://edc.occ-data.org/goes16/gdal/).
 Once you project the data into something sensible, you can manipulate it as you would other GIS files.
   * The data we want is from the CONUS (Continental US) dataset, not the Full Disk dataset, which is huge.
   * Examples here work with multi-band files (AKA "ABI L2 Cloud and Moisture Imagery: Multi-Band Format"), which encode all of GOES-16's individual bands into a single file.
-Descriptions of those bands are here, but the most important ones for this are Blue (Band 2), Red (Band 1) and [veggie](https://www.goes-r.gov/education/docs/ABI-bands-FS/ABI%20Fact%20Sheet%20Band%203%20(Veggie)_FINAL.pdf) (Band 3).
+Descriptions of those bands are here, but the most important ones for this are Blue (Band 2), Red (Band 1) and veggie (Band 3) — which can be converted into a faux green band for the purposes of creating true-color imagery (see instructions in `plot_conus.py`).
-  * Multiple bands can be combined into a single true color band, but making colors look like an actual planet a human would recognize takes further sorcery.
-For now, that's going to stay on the to-do list.

 ## Todo

-This is the barest possible representation of animated satellite data, so future work will be focused on making it not look like garbage.
+These examples are the barest possible representations of animated satellite data, so future work should be focused on making it look sharper.
 This includes:

-  * Creating a true full-color representation
-  * Making gamma adjustments and otherwise sharpening the result
+  * Making gamma and contrast adjustments and otherwise sharpening the results
-  * Potentially trying to use higher resolution imagery so the zoomed-in version doesn't look so blocky
+  * Potentially trying to use higher resolution imagery so the zoomed-in version doesn't look so blocky.
+(Test :Rad files and see if this helps)
+  * Labels?

 ## Resources